AshwinK1989/InsiderMobileAutomation/README.md

 Make sure you have appium and related dependencies installed on your system.

-The report will be present in file: /pharmeasy/target/site/cucumber-pretty/index.html
+The basic report will be present in file: /InsiderMobileAutomation/test-output/Insider.in Suite/Insider UI Test.html